 Explore touch-pools full of sea stars, rays and housing sharks, walk through a 300-foot acrylic tunnel and gaze up at sea life.
 Take the elevator to the lower floor, and be mesmerized by tanks full of ethereal moon jellies.

-Explore the psychedelic Mirror Maze, with a tunnel of mirrors and arched hallways illuminated in fluorescent light.
+Explore the psychedelic Mirror Maze at Pier 39, with a tunnel of mirrors and arched hallways illuminated in fluorescent light.
 See how long it takes to find your way out!

 Walk up and down the free Piano Steps, sounding a note with each footstep.
 This fun, interactive exhibit was created by artist Remo Saraceni.
 You might remember his Floor Piano in the Tom Hank’s movie “Big”.

 6. Enjoy free shows at Center Stage.

 Catch a free show at the Center Stage, just near the carousel.
 See magicians, clowns and other performers, most certain to delight your kids.